-Many of our models involving varying values of metallicity, from 0.5 to 2 times solar.
-[VALUES?
-SECONDARY NUCLEOSYNTHESIS?]

-What do I need to include about secondary nucleosynthesis?

-We use the metals deplete command that uses results from Jenkins 1987 and Cowie & Songaila 1986 [add to references] [THIS IMPLIES THE METALS DEPLETE CHANGES METALLICITY].

-What exactly does metals deplete do?
-Not really getting it from hazy

-We also must manually determine the value for helium and nitrogen when we change our metallicity because they do not scale linearly with other elements (Baldwin et al. 1991) [add to referecnes].
+We set our gas abundances according to Grevesse et al. 2010. (a bit awkward?)Many of our models involving varying values of metallicity, from 0.5 to 2 times solar in .3 linear steps.
+We also must manually determine the value for helium and nitrogen when we change our metallicity because they do not scale linearly with other elements (Baldwin et al. 1991).
+We use the metals deplete command which accounts for the loss in gaseous metals coming from the formation of metal grains in the cloud using results from Jenkins 1987 and Cowie & Songaila 1986.

-Does this need an explanation?
-About hydrogen getting converted to helium etc. Also couldn’t find Hamann & Ferland 2002 [http://adsabs.harvard.edu/abs/2002ApJ...564..592H]

-Add grains to this part
+[x/H] ~ Z, where x = ?

+[N/H] ~ Z2

+y = Z, where y = He

+(Where should I add what x and y are?)

+(Are these equations from Hamann/Ferland 2002?)

 We maintain constant pressure throughout the cloud, and stop our model when ne/nh = 0.01.
 Stopping our models at a designated electron density fraction allows this stopping condition to scale to all clouds and helps us accurately model O I emission, as opposed to a set depth that would remain constant for clouds of all sizes.
+We also vary grain content in the cloud, from 0.5 to 5 times solar values in .5 linear steps.
+CLOUDY allows us to run this variation in a grid in one model, as opposed to metallicity which has to be changed for every input because of the manual scaling of nitrogen and helium.
+(Should I include this?)

-3.3 Diagnostics
+4 Diagnostics

 To evaluate our models, we use diagnostic diagrams to plot them on top of the observation data mentioned previously.
 We use numerous plots to analyze our models, but one of the most important is the BPT Diagram (Baldwin, Phillips, and Terelvich 1981), which is a plot of log[OIII]5007/H vs. log[NII]6584/H. The diagram separates star forming galaxies, AGN and composite galaxies, which helps us know what kinds of galaxies are in our data set.
-To further confirm, we use calculations from Kewley et al. 2006 that allow us to shape code our data based on galaxy type.[START REFERENCING YOUR FIGURE HERE] From these criteria we see that our data set contains no LINERs, which is consistent with what our BPT Diagram shows us [THE BPT DIAGRAM DOESN’T HAVE A LINER REGION].
+To further confirm, we use calculations from Kewley et al. 2006 that allow us to shape code our data based on galaxy type.
+From these calculations we found that our data set included 102 ambiguous objects, 145 star-forming galaxies, 70 AGN, 3 composites and 0 LINERs.
+Figure 1a shows our observational data plotted on a BPT diagram using the shape code from Kewley et al. 2006.
 Using a relation between [O III] λ4363, [O III] λ5007 and [O III] λ4959, coupled with electron densities, we can derive Te from a given spectrum (Osterbrock & Ferland 2006).
-Using this method, we color code our data based on Te which neatly separates our data on a plot of log[O III]5007/4363 vs. log[N II] 6584/H. Overlaying our models on top of each of these diagrams allows us to determine whether our models are accurately reproducing the physical conditions present in our data set.
+Using this method, we color code our data based on Te which neatly separates our data on a plot of log[O III]5007/4363 vs. log[N II] 6584/H (Figure 1b).
+Overlaying our models on top of each of these diagrams allows us to determine whether our models are accurately reproducing the physical conditions present in our data set.

-Still need to format these correctly ^